A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Error Models

 which is equivalent to

-where ``w/'' stands for with and ``w/o'' stands for without.
-Denoting $\ez$ and $\eo$ for qubit $i$ as $\ezi$ and $\eoi$, respectively, we can extend the matrix form in Eq.~\eqref{eq:error_mat0} to $n$-qubit cases as
+where ``w/'' stands for ``with'' and ``w/o'' stands for ``without.''
+Denoting $\ez$ and $\eo$ for qubit $i$ as $\ezi$ and $\eoi$, respectively, we can extend the matrix form in Eq.~\eqref{eq:error_mat0} to an $n$-qubit case

 where